 Music Discovery: The War And Treaty Personify Soul And Hope On Healing Tide

 The War And Treaty are a musical hybrid.
-Eschewing gospel, blues, R&B, country, and soul influences, the duo have just released their first full length, Healing Tide.
+Melding gospel, blues, R&B, country, and soul influences, the duo have just released their first full length, Healing Tide.
 The group, comprised of the married couple Michael and Tonya Trotter, have one of the most exciting Americana albums this year.

 Tanya, a Washington, D.C.-based singer most of her life, made a name for herself in the mid-90s with duets with Lauryn Hill and Toni Braxton.
 Michael, who was raised in Cleveland, spent his youth in homeless shelters before enlisting in the Army in 2003.
 He was sent to Iraq soon after, where a captain encouraged him to pursue music.
 That captain was killed, and Michael began writing music seriously for the first time.
 He was soon tasked with writing songs for recently fallen soldiers.